Check out our tops tips for managing anxiety about Coronavirus/ COVID-19.

 Keep doing things you enjoy, they can also provide distraction, which has long been a useful tool for those with ongoing anxiety issues as it helps redirect your mind off current emotions.
 For example, yoga, netflix party with friends drawing or even starting a new hobby.
-You can find a large selection of ideas on the Anna Freud National Centre for Children and Families SELF-CARE page.
+You can find a large selection of ideas on the Anna Freud Centre’s SELF-CARE page.

 If you have more youth related news channels, watch them and check them out as they will probably offer a more relevant take on the situation for you and your peers.

-Rememeber you are not alone!
-Everyone is anxious in various ways about the current state of the world, this is NORMAL and thats okay 🙂
+Remember: you are not alone!
+Everyone is anxious in various ways about the current state of the world, this is NORMAL and it’s okay 🙂